Kaaskamer Frequently Asked Questions:

 No. Once the cheese has been made and dried on the cheese board, it is covered in breathable plasticized coating, allowing it to ripen and protecting it from mold.
 This is particularly important in the first few weeks, when the cheese gets re-coated each time it is turned.
 This process makes the outer skin inedible.

 What do numbers like 40+ and 48+ mean on cheese?

 This is the fat content of the cheese, based on the percentage of milk fat solids.
 So, a 48+ Gouda cheese and a 40+ Leiden cheese have around 25% and 23% fat in real terms.

 What’s the difference between Gouda, Leiden, Edam and Maasdam cheese?

 Gouda is the best known Dutch cheese, with rounded adges and a creamy consistency.
 It is made in large wheels weighing 5kg-60kg.
 Leiden cheese is a little dryer than Gouda, with cumin blended throughout.
 Both Leiden and Frisian cheeses have a rounded and a square side.
 Frisian cheeses have cloves added, as well.
 Edam is also somewhat dryer than Gouda and is made in a round form.
 Some cheese like Maasdam ressembles Swiss cheese, with large holes that appear during the ripening process and a sweet, nutty flavour.
 This is because it contains the same bacteria the Swiss add to Emmental.

 Grass contains carotene which gives cow’s cheese its yellow or orange colour.
-Pasteurisation adds extra carotene, a natural colourant.
+Pasteurization adds extra carotene, a natural colorant.
 Farmhouse cheese have no added carotene.

 Grass contains carotene which gives cow’s cheese its yellow or orange colour. goat’s stomachs filter out carotene making the cheese white.